zammad/zammad-documentation/appendix-configure-env-vars.rst

 Configure ports
 ===============

-Please not that you also have to reconfigurte Nginx when changing the ports!
+Please note that you also have to reconfigure Nginx when changing the ports!

 ::